Lydia Sohn: Research

 Sohn was one of 5 finalists in the international competition Identifying Platform Technologies for Advancing Life Sciences Research competition, awarded by the Burroughs Welcome Fund, The Gordon and Betty Moore Foundation, The John Templeton Foundation, The Kavli Foundation, Research Corporation for Science Advancement, and W. M. Keck Foundation for her entry A low-cost, label-free platform to screen, and subsequently sort, single-cells for multiple surface markers.
 As part of this award, Sohn met with the White House's Office of Science and Technology Policy and the National Institutes of Health.

 A modified version of NPS – 'mechano-NPS' adds a contraction channel between two nodes to measure the cell's size, resistance to deformation, and ability to recover after deformation.
 Mechano-NPS, developed around 2016 with Sohn's graduate student at the time Junghyun Kim, can distinguish malignant from non-malignant epithelial cells and track malignant progression for early detection of breast cancer as cancerous cells travel more quickly as they are more pliable/elastic.
-Sohn was suprized that such a fundamental trait as deformation could distinguish cancel cells from normal ones.
+Sohn was surprised that such a fundamental trait as deformation could distinguish cancel cells from normal ones.

 Working with Mark LaBarge, Sohn confirmed that mechano-NPS could distinguish between myoepithelial (MEP) and luminal epithelial (LEP) cells which are sub-populations of breast cancer cells but are involved in the cancer's progression as LEP cells, which produce milk, are the cell type that cancer targets.
 MEP cells on the other hand play a role in ductal contraction and tumor suppression.
 For Sohn, the importance of reducing the uncertainty of cancer screening is related to her own mother's lung cancer diagnosis.
 "This is a very real thing to me...I hope I can help women so that if they do get breast cancer at least it can be detected in its very earliest stage.
 I never want people to go through all the long and arduous tests and treatments.
 That has motivated me for the past ten years to push for fast cancer diagnosis."
 Sohn has adapted her research in cell deformation in collaboration with Grace O'Connell to identify which cells in diseased osteoarthritic tissue can grow into healthy tissue for tissue engineering techniques, potentially reducing the need for surgical repair strategies using artificial joints which are temporary solutions.
 Diagnosis and sorting are crucial as it takes many months to grow tissue, and only the strongest cartilage can be used to support the weight of the human body.
 Sohn's work can identify the best cell candidates by testing the cell deformation when passing through thin channels.